-Human Factors Activities in Design and Development Stage
+Summary of Human Factors Activities in Design and Development Stage

-- I. Identify all possible users; determine user characteristics - II.
-Conduct task analysis - III.
-Identify foreseeable use and misuse scenarios and hazards associated with those scenarios - IV.
-Estimate and evaluate the risk level for each identified hazard - V. Determine ways to eliminate or reduce the hazard - VI.
-Convert the results of task analysis data into a detailed design to create a humansystem interface that will operate within human performance capabilities, meet the desired functional requirements, and accomplish the product's objectives - VII.
-Review layouts and drawings for all designs with potential impact on the humansystem interface, and identify for corrective action those designs that may induce userelated error or be unsafe - VIII.
-Apply human factors principles to the engineering drawings and computer-aided design representations to ensure the final product can be used effectively, efficiently, reliably, and safely - IX.
-Ensure that the human functions and tasks identified through human factors analyses are organized and sequenced for efficiency, safety, and reliability, and provide inputs to the technical documentation - X. Participate in developing the look, feel, and content of controls and displays, including multifunction displays, to ensure that the user interface supports efficient data input and retrieval, access to required information, and execution of decisions and commands costs of remediation are lower.
-As the last stage before production, final tests are conducted to validate that the product meets established requirements before the product reaches the market.
-The goals of testing and validation include the following:
+- 1. Identify all possible users; determine user characteristics - 2.
+Conduct task analysis - 3.
+Identify foreseeable use and misuse scenarios and hazards associated with those scenarios - 4.
+Estimate and evaluate the risk level for each identified hazard - 5.
+Determine ways to eliminate or reduce the hazard - 6.
+Convert the results of task analysis data into a detailed design to create a humansystem interface that will operate within human performance capabilities, meet the desired functional requirements, and accomplish the product's objectives - 7.
+Review layouts and drawings for all designs with potential impact on the humansystem interface, and identify for corrective action those designs that may induce use-related error or be unsafe

+- 8. Apply human factors principles to the engineering drawings and computer-aided design representations to ensure the final product can be used effectively, efficiently, reliably, and safely - 9.
+Ensure that the human functions and tasks identified through human factors analyses are organized and sequenced for efficiency, safety, and reliability, and provide inputs to the technical documentation - 10.
+Participate in developing the look, feel, and content of controls and displays, including multifunction displays, to ensure that the user interface supports efficient data input and retrieval, access to required information, and execution of decisions and commands

-6.4 Testing and Validation
+4.4 Testing and Validation

-Testing and validation should occur throughout the design lifecycle such that, as the design evolves, undesirable features can be identified and rectified while the monetary and temporal
+Human factors testing and validation should occur throughout the design lifecycle so that, as the design evolves, undesirable features can be identified and rectified while the costs of changes are lower.
+As the last stage before production, final tests are conducted to ensure that the product meets established requirements before it reaches the market.
+The goals of testing and validation include:

-- Verify that the product or design can be properly operated and maintained by the anticipated user population, having the expected personnel attributes, in the intended operational environment(s); - Obtain quantitative measures of performance that are a function of the human interaction with the hardware, software, and associated user interfaces; - Confirm attainment of overall system performance requirements; - Verify that proposed instructions, illustrations, and job aids provide adequate training and access to reference information; and - Determine whether undesirable design or procedural features have been introduced.
+- Verifying that the product can be properly used and maintained by the anticipated user population in the intended operational environment(s); - Obtaining quantitative measures of performance that are a function of the human interaction with the hardware, software, and associated user interfaces; - Confirming attainment of overall system performance requirements; - Ensuring that proposed instructions and illustrations provide adequate training and access to reference information; and - Confirming that no undesirable design or procedural features have been introduced.